flightpath-dev/flightpath/README.md

-# Flightpath
+# Flightpath — Autonomous Drone Control Platform

-Autonomous Drone Control Platform
+A Go-based server for autonomous drone control via the MAVLink protocol.
+For the front-end, see the [Flightpath UI](https://github.com/flightpath-dev/flightpath-ui) repository.

 ## Architecture